 In this online guide, we aim to help you make the right choice by highlighting the differences between manhole covers, access covers and gully grates so that you can easily identify drainage covers and determine which type you need for the site or area you need to protect.

-Due to the intended purpose of a manhole cover, they are usually manufactured from extremely strong and durable materials including galvanised steel and cast iron.
-This means that they can only be removed using certain tools, and they can withstand being regularly driven over by varied weights of traffic.
-In heavy duty areas where an extremely high load bearing capacity is required, such as airport runways, manhole covers can also sometimes be produced using ductile iron which offers excellent wear and impact resistance.
-Some covers are also produced using heavy duty polypropylene, which is a thermoplastic used across many applications, and is both hard-wearing and highly durable.
+In heavy duty areas where an extremely high load bearing capacity is required, such as airport runways, manhole covers it’s not uncommon to see a ductile iron cover in use, which offers excellent wear and impact resistance.
+Some covers are also produced using heavy duty composite material which is both hard-wearing and highly durable.

 Manhole covers are available in circular, square, rectangular, and triangular shapes, as well as a wide range of sizes to suit various applications and environments.
-Usually located outside rather than inside (although not always) some also feature a manufacturer’s logo and specific markings to enable trade workers and professionals to more easily identify manhole covers and the services that they provide access to.
+Usually located outside rather than inside, some will also feature a manufacturer’s logo and specific markings to enable trade workers and professionals to more easily identify manhole covers and the services that they provide access to.

 They are also available with varied load ratings that comply with the BS EN 124:2015 standard for gully tops and manhole tops for vehicular and pedestrian areas.
 These ratings include:

-B125 Load Rating (12.5 Tonnes): Suitable for footways, pedestrian areas, car parks and car parking decks
+B125 Load Rating (12.5 Tonnes): Suitable for footways, pedestrian areas, car parks and domestic driveways

 C250 Load Rating (25 Tonnes): Suitable for gully gratings fitted in the kerbside channels of roads